 - Arrive on time.
-If you are late, wait until a break in the music to enter and find a seat. - In the Madsen Recital Hall, if you need to exit at any time, use the exits at the back of the hall.
-Except in emergencies, exit only between pieces in the program. - Do not make distracting noise during a concert: power off any electronic devices such as pagers, cell phones, watches, and laptop computers. - Do not talk while the music is being performed; encourage others to be quiet. - In general, only children age six and over are allowed in the hall, and all children should be well-behaved and remain in their seats throughout the program.
-A few events allow younger children; check https://arts.byu.edu for age restrictions. - Hold your applause until the last movement of each work or song set has ended.
+If you are late, wait until a break in the music to enter and find a seat. - In the Recital Hall, except in emergencies, exit only between pieces in the program. - Do not make distracting noise during a concert: power off any electronic devices such as pagers, cell phones, watches, and laptop computers. - Do not talk while the music is being performed; encourage others to be quiet. - In general, only children age six and over are allowed in the hall, and all children should be well-behaved and remain in their seats throughout the program.
+A few events allow younger children; check https://arts.byu.edu for age restrictions. - Hold your applause until the last movement of each work or song set has ended. - Audio and video recording as well as flash photography are not permitted during the performance.

-- Audio and video recording as well as flash photography are not permitted during the performance. - While it is not necessary to wear Sunday dress to concerts, show respect to the performers by avoiding particularly informal attire. - Do not put your feet on the seats. - Do not eat in the hall.
+- While it is not necessary to wear Sunday dress to concerts, show respect to the performers by avoiding particularly informal attire.

+- Do not put your feet on the seats.

+- Do not eat in the hall.